Updated: Jun 14, 2021

 #3 Try Grounding and Patience while waiting in line

 If you notice yourself getting anxious or antsy in line, alter your breath.
 Briefly see if you’re comfortable with the way you’re standing or sitting, and then start to count your breaths.
 Inhale for a count of 4, and exhale for a count of 5.

 Try to notice the little spaces of stillness between the in and out cycles- at the top of the inhale and the bottom of the exhale.
 The breath will slow down a bit, but it should feel comfortable.
 Keep breathing like this for a minute or two, or until you feel a noticeable calming effect.
 Then let your breath return to normal and carry on!

 #4 Try Mindfulness while washing the dishes or cleaning the house

 When doing actions that are repetitive or monotonous, the mind will cycle thoughts on autopilot, because conscious attention isn’t in full demand for the task at hand.
+These times offer unexpected ways to meditate.
 Make these activities into a mindfulness practice of watching the thoughts, and allowing them to be as they are.
 Pretend you are just observing, lightly, what is taking place in the monkey-mind.
 You are watching and listening to the patterns of thought that cycle on and on, but the goal is to leave them be.
 Don’t become involved- meaning, see if you can observe the thoughts without reacting.
 That means not allowing judgment of the thoughts at this point in time.
 And if you find yourself trying to find an explanation or add to the story that’s playing out in the mind, take a step back as soon as you notice, because you’ve been drawn in.
 Just become the observer once more and watch.
 You may notice that the thoughts begin to quiet themselves when you don’t engage with them, and that there may be even more room for creativity and inspiration in the spaces in between.